 This is a webpage devoted to listing as many examples

-elements as I can find, in an effort to embolden people
+as I can find, in the hope that it might embolden people

 This is mainly a links page, and I cannot

 guarantee anything at all about the sites that

 but I try to periodically search for and add links

 that are fresh and to thereby offer something useful and

 interesting.
 I remove bad links and projects when I find them.